 Remove the DARZALEX solution for subcutaneous injection vial from refrigerated storage (2 °C – 8 °C) and equilibrate to ambient temperature (15 °C–30 °C).
 The unpunctured vial may be stored at ambient temperature and ambient light for a maximum of 24 hours in the original carton to protect from light.
 Keep out of direct sunlight.
 Do not shake.

 Prepare the dosing syringe in controlled and validated aseptic conditions.
+Withdraw 15 mL from the vial into a syringe using an 18G - 22G transfer needle with a regular bevel to minimise the risk of stopper coring.
+Insert the needle into the vial at a 90°angle within the ring of the stopper and minimise the number of punctures to prevent fragmentation of the stopper.
+Inspect the content of the syringe to ensure the absence of particulate matter, discolouration or other foreign particles.

 To avoid needle clogging, attach the hypodermic injection needle or subcutaneous infusion set to the syringe immediately prior to injection.